itamarkarlik/http-log-analysis/spl-queries.md

 ### Purpose

-Identify the most frequently requested HTTP URIs that resulted in 404 responses for the suspicious source IP 192.168.202.110.
+Identify the most frequently requested HTTP URIs associated with the suspicious source IP 192.168.202.110.

 ### Result